allforthe64/web50/wiki/entries/Chris Cornell.md

 Lead singer and rhythm guitarist for Sound Garden.
 Legendary man.
+My personal favorite song is "Burden In My Hand".